tecumsehcommunications/StarlinkViewer/blender/README.md

 <h2>The Setup</h2>

 <p>We are going to follow the procedure described
 <a href="https://wiki.blender.org/wiki/Building_Blender/Linux/Ubuntu">here</a> fairly closely.
 It is probably a good idea to keep that page open in another window as you work through these steps.
-And be advised, this procedure can take hours, even days to finish. </p>
+And be advised: this procedure can take hours, even days to finish. </p>

-<p>Follow step one on that above-referenced page just as given.
+<p>Follow step one on that above-referenced page, just as given.
 When you get to step two (running the install_deps.sh script), just make sure that you run the script with the --with-all option<p>

 <p>When the install_deps script completes, it will write a BUILD_NOTES.txt file for you in the directory you ran it from.
 When you look in that file, you will see a section that starts with something like: "If you are using cmake, add this to your configuration flags..."  copy all the -D flags that follow into a seperate buffer and format the text so you can copy and paste it onto the command line--I just add a "\" to the end of each line for this. </p>